ArdaAras/i94-ssot-data-warehouse/README.md

 ## Project Purpose and Scope

+**Udacity Data Engineering Nanodegree Program Capstone Project**

-United States Department of Homeland Security decided to create a single source of truth database to analyze immigrant behavior.
-They provided a variety of datasets including I94 immigration data logs, U.S. cities demographics, travel ports, and approximate temperatures across cities.
+Purpose of this project is to create a single source of truth data warehouse to analyze I94 immigration records.
+We have been provided a variety of datasets including I94 immigration data logs, U.S. cities demographics, travel ports, and approximate temperatures across cities.

 ## Technologies and Tools